nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

 >
 > Draw Character Only

-To achieve this, I have set up an implementation plan as follows.
+To achieve this, I have set up an implementation plan as the following.
 ![Alt text](/ExplainImgs/ShaderImplementionPlanMap.png)

 ### Character Camera Setting